sagemath/trac_to_gh/Issue 945.md

 # Issue 945: preparser should ignore "    ....:" when it ignores "sage:"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/945

 Original creator: cwitty